 The key is to ask an open-ended question early in the process: “In your ideal week, how much time would you spend on X, Y, and Z?”

 The exact question will depend on the role.
 Here are some examples.
 I recommend using these in the application form or the phone-screen.

 - Hiring a salesperson: “In an ideal week, what percentage of time do you spend on: prospecting vs. responding to inbound leads vs. upselling current clients?”
 Or perhaps: “In your ideal job, what percentage of your time do you spend as a Hunter, Farmer, Scout, or Shepherd?”

 - Hiring a PM or account manager: “In an ideal week, what percentage of time do you spend on: internal PM vs. client service vs. sales proposal support?”

 - Hiring a web developer: “In an ideal week, what percentage of time do you spend on: design vs. front-end development vs. back-end development?”

-Assume they’ll ask a clarifying question or two, but don’t lead them.
+Assume they’ll ask a clarifying question or two… but don’t “lead” them on their answers.

 Pay attention to what they say they want, versus what you want them to do.

 For instance, if I’m hiring a web developer to do heavy back-end work but a candidate says their ideal job is 50% design, 40% front-end, and 10% back-end, I can excuse them after the phone screen… or even in the application process.